dfinity/portal/blog/features/wasm-native-stable-memory.md

 ![Wasm-native stable memory diagram](/img/blog/wasm-native-stable-memory-diagram-new.png)

-## Performance Gains on Sample App
+## Performance gains on sample dapp

 Here we take an example dapp using the `ic-stable-structures` library and show how its performance improves after the Wasm-native stable change.
 Let’s start with the [basic example](https://github.com/dfinity/stable-structures/tree/main/examples/src/basic_example) from `ic-stable-structures` repo which implements a key-value store.
 The dapp starts by setting up a `StableBTreeMap` to store data: